 - Easy Rocket + Parmesan Salad

-5-Minute Bruschetta Bowl
+5-Minute Bruschetta Salad

 Ingredients

-- 400g medley tomatoes, halved (or use any combination of tomatoes of your choice)
+- 400g medley tomatoes, halved

-- 1 ½ cups croutons (See Note 2)
+- 1 ½ cups croutons, see Note 2

 - ½ red onion, thinly sliced